awsdocs/amazon-mwaa-user-guide/doc_source/t-create-update-environment.md

 We recommend the following steps:

 1. Check VPC security group configuration\.
-To learn more, see [I tried creating an environment and it's stuck in the "Creating" state](#t-stuck-failure)\.
+To learn more, see [I tried to create an environment and it's stuck in the "Creating" state](#t-stuck-failure)\.

+1. Confirm that any Apache Airflow packages you listed in the `requirements.txt` correspond to the Apache Airflow version you're running on Amazon MWAA\.
+To learn more, see [Installing Python dependencies](working-dags-dependencies.md)\.

 1. To run a troubleshooting script that checks the Amazon VPC network setup and configuration for your Amazon MWAA environment, see the [Verify Environment](https://github.com/awslabs/aws-support-tools/tree/master/MWAA) script in AWS Support Tools on GitHub\.

+### I tried to create an environment and my user name is a bunch of random character names<a name="t-create-environ-random-un"></a>
++ Apache Airflow has a maximum of 64 characters for user names\.
+If your AWS Identity and Access Management \(IAM\) role exceeds this length, a hash algorithm is used to reduce it, while remaining unique\.

 ## Update environment<a name="troubleshooting-update-environment"></a>